 "To have a following means so much to me because I really want to bring the hype to LSU.
 I mean we deserve it.
 LSU is amazing, so to have that platform to spread positivity is just really cool," she told Tiger TV.

 Olivia Dunne LSU Career

 In her first career meet against Arkansas, she scored a 9.875 on bars.
 She posted a 9.7 on bars against Georgia before putting up a career-high of 9.925 against Auburn.
-In LSU's first loss to Florida, Dunne posted a 9.85.
+In LSU's first loss to Florida that season, Dunne posted a 9.85.

-Whether it's Olivia Dunne or Haleigh Bryant or fellow freshmen Elena Arenas, Chase Brock and Sierra Ballard, this LSU class could create something special in Baton Rouge.
+Whether it's Olivia Dunne or Haleigh Bryant or fellow teammates Elena Arenas, Chase Brock and Sierra Ballard, this LSU class could create something special in Baton Rouge.
 Their coach knows that.